IvonneK/bamizon-mysql/README.md

 bamizon-mysql

 #Bamizon storefront
-Bamizon is similar to Amazon storefront.
-Bamizon storefront uses mySQL and node inquirer.<br> The app takes orders from customers and depletes stock from the store's inventory.
-Project will contain a bamazon.sql file containing data exported from the database<br>
+Bamizon is similar to the Amazon storefront.
+Bamizon uses mySQL and node.js.<br> The app takes orders from customers using npm inquirer.
+The items ordered depletes the stock from Bamizon's inventory.<br>
+The bamazon.sql file in this repo contains data exported from the database.<br>

 ## What it looks like:
 not available yet